 The Broward County Commission on August 12, 1986 adopted Resolution 86-2965 which approved the Central County Community Redevelopment Plan.
 On August 23, 2005, the Central County Community Redevelopment Plan was modified to redefine the boundaries of the Central County area and reflect new programs, policies and strategies for redevelopment and economic redevelopment for the Central County area.
 On October 23, 2012, the Board adopted Resolution No. 2012-687, which approved a modification of the Central County Community Redevelopment area to reflect a smaller Central County area due to annexation, and provided for implementation of the County’s redevelopment initiatives.

 On September 11, 2012 the Broward County Board of County Commissioners adopted Resolution No. 2012-512, establishing the Central County Community Advisory Board (CCCAB) whose general purpose is to relay to the County Commission the proposals and concerns of the four Central County unincorporated neighborhoods of Boulevard Gardens, Franklin Park, Roosevelt Gardens, and Washington Park.
 The CCCAB consists of eight (8) members.
 All eight (8) members are appointed by the County Commission and reside within the four neighborhoods members.

-Commissioner, Beam Furr
+Vice Mayor, Beam Furr